Hamlet: Act V

 Horatio has received a letter from Hamlet, explaining that the prince escaped by negotiating with pirates who attempted to attack his England-bound ship, and the friends reunite offstage.
 Two gravediggers discuss Ophelia's apparent suicide while digging her grave.
 Hamlet arrives with Horatio and banters with one of the gravediggers, who unearths the skull of a jester from Hamlet's childhood, Yorick.
-Hamlet picks up the skull, saying "alas, poor Yorick" as he contemplates mortality.
+Hamlet picks up the skull, saying "Alas, poor Yorick" as he contemplates mortality.
 Ophelia's funeral procession approaches, led by Laertes.
 Hamlet and Horatio initially hide, but when Hamlet realizes that Ophelia is the one being buried, he reveals himself, proclaiming his love for her.
 Laertes and Hamlet fight by Ophelia's graveside, but the brawl is broken up.

-Back at Elsinore, Hamlet explains to Horatio that he had discovered Claudius's letter with Rosencrantz and Guildenstern's belongings and replaced it with a forged copy indicating that his former friends should be killed instead.
-A foppish courtier, Osric, interrupts the conversation to deliver the fencing challenge to Hamlet.
+Back at Elsinore, Hamlet explains to Horatio that he had discovered Claudius's letter among Rosencrantz and Guildenstern's belongings and replaced it with a forged copy indicating that his former friends should be killed instead.
+A foppish courtier, Osric, interrupts the conversation to deliver the fencing challenge to Hamlet from Laertes.
 Hamlet, despite Horatio's pleas, accepts it.
 Hamlet does well at first, leading the match by two hits to none, and Gertrude raises a toast to him using the poisoned glass of wine Claudius had set aside for Hamlet.
 Claudius tries to stop her but is too late: she drinks, and Laertes realizes the plot will be revealed.
 Laertes slashes Hamlet with his poisoned blade.
 In the ensuing scuffle, they switch weapons, and Hamlet wounds Laertes with his own poisoned sword.
 Gertrude collapses and, claiming she has been poisoned, dies.
 In his dying moments, Laertes reconciles with Hamlet and reveals Claudius's plan.
 Hamlet rushes at Claudius and kills him.
 As the poison takes effect, Hamlet, hearing that Fortinbras is marching through the area, names the Norwegian prince as his successor.
 Horatio, distraught at the thought of being the last survivor and living whilst Hamlet does not, says he will commit suicide by drinking the dregs of Gertrude's poisoned wine, but Hamlet begs him to live on and tell his story.
 Hamlet dies in Horatio's arms, proclaiming "the rest is silence".
 Fortinbras, who was ostensibly marching towards Poland with his army, arrives at the palace, along with an English ambassador bringing news of Rosencrantz and Guildenstern's deaths.
 Horatio promises to recount the full story of what happened, and Fortinbras, seeing the entire Danish royal family dead, takes the crown for himself and orders a military funeral to honour Hamlet.